meanbee/magecert/eav.md

 ### Website and Store Scopes

-To handle website and store scope attribute values within EAV a `store_id` value exists on the entity and this is used to show scope which linke back to `core_store`.
+To handle website and store scope attribute values within EAV a `store_id` value exists on the entity and this is used to show scope which link back to `core_store`.
 Along with the normal stores (store views) there is also a store '0' which is the global value.
 When on a particular store the system will first check for an entity value on the current store and then fall back to the global entity.

 ### Insert Versus Update